 It’s not the preparation that you dread, it’s what you’re preparing for.
 If you focus on the present moment during a time of low willpower, you’ll notice that you’ll get prepared for what must be done.
 Once you’re prepared, the activation energy to perform the task you were dreading has been significantly reduced.

-- How to avoid procrastination?
+- How to stop procrastinating?

-- What kind of deep work you do without getting distracted?
+- How do you increase the amount of deep work you do without getting distracted?